odk-x/docs/odkx-src/sync-endpoint.rst

 """"""""""""""""""""""""""""""""""""""""""""""

     If you want to use a UI outside the docker swarm in your local machine Modify the docker-compose.yml file in sync-endpoint-default-setup directory .
-Add ports mapping to the ldap service to expose the port 389 of ldap service to any port in your local host .
+Add ports mapping to the ldap service to expose the port 389 of ldap service to a port in your local host .
 Connect the UI application to this port on localhost.

-    The ldap service of the the docker compose should be like this
+    The ldap service of the the docker compose should be like this after adding port mapping .

     .. code-block:: console